 How the DC-9-30 fits into the DC-9 story

-DC-9-30 is the representative branch of the McDonnell Douglas DC-9 family, capturing the branch that best represents the family’s mainline short-haul years.
+DC-9-30 is a retired member of the McDonnell Douglas DC-9 family, known for the branch that best represents the family’s mainline short-haul years.

 Service entry